Avanade/Beef/samples/MyEf.Hr/docs/4-Employee-Test.md

 }
 ```

-The example `EmployeeTest.cs` demonstrates the throughness of the testing, and the ease of which it can be achieved.
+The example `EmployeeTest.cs` demonstrates the thoroughness of the testing, and the ease of which it can be achieved.

 </br>